 3) There were inconsistencies in methodology and reporting among the studies, suggesting that the data may be affected by bias.

-Although acupuncture is an ancient practice, scalp acupuncture is a modern technique that’s only been around for about 40 years.
+Although acupuncture is an ancient practice, scalp acupuncture is a modern technique that’s only been around for approximately 40 years.

 According to this article,

 “Scalp acupuncture is geared toward stimulating and restoring affected brain tissue, as well as retraining unaffected brain tissue to compensate for the lost functions of damaged tissue.“

 The exact mechanism of how scalp acupuncture works has yet to be fully understood.
 However, like traditional acupuncture, it focuses on activating neuroplasticity (the brain’s ability to adapt).

 While repetitive, active movement is the most effective way to promote neuroplasticity, the extra stimulation from acupuncture may provide the brain with the boost it needs to reorganize itself.

 Rather than relying solely on acupuncture, using it in combination with physical therapy may optimize neuroplasticity.